rilldata/rill/docs/docs/manage/settings.md

 :::tip
-Starting from version 0.50, we are beginning to port the ability to manage objects in Rill Cloud within the Rill Cloud UI.
+Starting from version 0.50, we are beginning to port the ability to manage objects in Rill within Rill Cloud.
 This includes, public URLs (currently released), user and group management, and more!
 :::
 ## Organization Settings